 At the request of the County Council and Senior Leadership, Baker Tilly US, LLP ("Baker Tilly") organized and facilitated an initial, one-day strategic planning workshop for the County Council and Senior County staff in November 2021.
-This planning workshop was Richland County Council's first such workshop conducted in many years and the first for the current elected and appointed leadership team.
+This planning workshop was Richland County Council's first such workshop for the current elected and appointed leadership team.